ericrasmussen/chromaticleaves/posts/idris-and-dependent-types.markdown

 This works through a process known as mathematical proofing, where the compiler knows enough about your code to ensure coverage instead of just guessing at it with a handful of tests.
-But sometimes even the compiler isn't enough, and that's where the interactive theorem proving mode comes in.
-You can dynamically solve problems before the code ever runs.
+If you try to express something the compiler doesn't know how to check already, you can switch to an interactive theorem proving mode, letting you dynamically solve problems before the code ever runs.

 Let's recap.
-The tl;dr of dependent types is:
+Idris and dependent types make it possible to:

 1. Write type signatures that depend on values
-2. Write proofs to show you can only create and modify data in ways that make those relationships true
+2. Enforce those relationships at compile time instead of runtime
-3. Success!
+3. Write proofs to show you can only create/modify data in ways that preserve those relationships

 #### Interactive proving

-Imagine you're building a next gen full stack web app where users can earn and redeem special tokens whenever they recommend the app to a friend.
-You want to make a stack like structure that lets you track the number of recommendations and the number of redemptions, but always ensure the number of redemptions is less than or equal to the number of recommendations.
+Imagine you're building a next gen full stack web app where users can earn and redeem special tokens whenever they recommend your app to a friend.
+You want to make a stack-like structure that lets you track the number of recommendations and the number of redemptions, but always ensure the number of redemptions is less than or equal to the number of recommendations.